Projects and Scholarships to be Supported

 The Sandy Cochran Fund Committee will give the highest priority to projects directly affecting the Northern Allegheny Region, a 17-county area of northwestern Pennsylvania and southwestern New York (see below for a list of counties).
 Similarly, scholarship applicants must be from within the area.

 An applicant might seek funding to provide safety training to a group of loggers or sawmillers.
-Another might seek a scholarship to a two- or four-year forestry, resource management and environmental science program.
+Another might seek a scholarship to a two- or four-year forestry, resource management or environmental science program.
 Another might seek funding for a tour for decision-makers interested in forest policy, or to develop a training video or slide tape, or to produce a publication.

 Each application must show the connection between the proposed project and Sandy Cochran's vision, as described here and interpreted by the members of the Sandy Cochran Memorial Fund Committee.
 Applicants must also provide a clear budget and indicate other sources of support.
 They must demonstrate the timeliness and uniqueness of their project.